 Models accounting for uncertainties

-We first present Binomial models for unknown historical floods larger than a perception threshold, with a propagation procedure for both stage and rating curve uncertainties (model A), or with parameters accounting for uncertainties on perception threshold (model B), length of the historical period (model C) or both (model D).
-A fifth model E considers the case when historical discharges are within an interval.
+We first present Binomial models for historical floods known to be larger than a perception threshold, with a propagation procedure for both stage and rating curve uncertainties (model A), or with parameters accounting for uncertainties on perception threshold (model B), length of the historical period (model C) or both (model D).
+Table 1 summarizes which Binomial model accounts for uncertainty, and/or historical period length.
+A fifth model E considers the case when historical discharges are known within an interval.

+Table 1: Characteristics of the four Binomial models